 McChrystal was trying to achieve by giving a journalist access - Precis Michael Hastings, the author of the Rolling Stone article on General Stanley McChrystal, tells Al Jazeera what the top US and Nato commander in Afghanistan was trying to achieve by giving a journalist so much access.
 Comments Our automatic spam filter blocks comments with multiple links and multiple users using the same IP address.
 General Stanley McChrystal's Exit Comes at Key Time in Afghanist.
+Updated June 23, 2010 12:01 a.m.

+But in recent days, implementation of the strategy, as well as political support for it, have started to look considerably more shaky.
 Three Things You Missed in Rolling Stone's McChrystal Profile.
 Unfortunately, President Obama missed an opportunity today to not only replace an out-of-control general but an out-of-control and failing strategy in Afghanistan.

 Meanwhile, mainstream media continue to miss the most serious story contained in the now famous Rolling Stone profile.
 Michael Hastings' piece is about more than an adolescent general and his buddies' school-yard shenanigans in Kabul and Paris.
 It was about a failing strategy in Afghanistan and the disconnect between how the administration portrays the war in public and the reality of how the war is actually being waged.
 Here are three points in the Rolling Stone article that contradict what the White House has presented to Congress and the American people about the war in Afghanistan: "Instead of beginning to withdraw troops next year, as Obama promised, the military hopes to ramp up its counterinsurgency campaign even further.

 " BP Gulf Oil Spill Myths - Gulf Oil Spill Myths and Facts - theda.
 Judge who overturned drilling bans had shares in the oil industr.
+An oil worker's hat lies on a polluted Louisiana beach.
+The White House is to appeal against the lifting of the drilling ban.
 Feldman, Martin L. C. Fox News is BP oil spill misinformation clearinghouse.
 Fox News' staunch defense of BP Myth: Obama waited weeks before responding to the oil spill Myth: Moratorium is not needed because oil companies are equipped to handle spill.
 Gulf Coast Oil Disaster: Interactive map - Special Coverage on C. BP boycotts hurt local stations; gas giant offers help.
 Amber Keller protests outside an Atlanta, Georgia, BP gas station Saturday.

 "Worldwide BP Protest Day" demonstrations held in several cities SaturdayGas station owners say protesters target the wrong peopleIndependent franchisees own 11,500 stations with BP logo in the U.S. BP paying for signage that clarifies stations are not owned and run by corporate BP Atlanta, Georgia (CNN) -- About a dozen protesters gathered Saturday morning under a BP gas station sign in metro Atlanta, Georgia, picketing and cheering as motorists who drove by honked.

 June Deadliest Month for NATO Troops Since Afghan War Began.
 NATO in Face-Saving Mode After Top Commander McChrystal Sacked.
 Chomsky Denied Entry, Interviewed on DN!
 5/17/10 (1/3) Denied Entry: Israel Blocks Noam Chomsky from Entering West Bank.
 This is a rush transcript.

-Professor Noam Chomsky joins us now from Amman, Jordan.
-We welcome you to Democracy Now!
-NOAM CHOMSKY: How are you?
+Copy may not be in its final form.
+AMY GOODMAN: Noam Chomsky has been denied entry into the West Bank by Israel.
 ThisBoyTV's Channel.
 Chomsky: "We were denied entry" RNC looking low on cash as midterm elections loom - Washington T. Just months before critical midterm elections, the Republican National Committee is hurting for cash more than at any similar period in memory, according to figures reported this week to the Federal Election Commission.
 Next month’s shortfall is shaping up to be as bad or even worse, a senior official with knowledge of committee’s financial status told The Washington Times.
 The RNC is typically the big engine driving donations to the party.

 But with a reported $12.6 million in May available to help candidates and their campaigns, the Republican Party’s national governing body badly trails its sister organization, the National Republican Senatorial Committee (NRSC), which had $18.2 million in cash on hand for the same period.
 Memo to right-wing media: Petraeus has spoken favorably on Afgha.
 SEN. JOHN THUNE [R-SD]: Thank you, Mr. Chairman.
 Right Now - An apology to my readers.
 I'm a member of an off-the-record list-serv called "Journolist," founded by my colleague Ezra Klein.